fbpx

 Some outlets suggest that the i5 isn’t as fun to drive as its petrol-powered predecessors, while others take issue with the saloon’s expensive price tag.
 The most frequent criticism refers to the car’s battery range, which Carbuyer describes as “adequate”.
 The i5 can reportedly muster up to 357 miles on a single charge, while rivals like the Mercedes-Benz EQE and Tesla Model S can travel up to 376 miles and 405 miles, respectively.

-As of March 2024, the BMW i5 holds a New Car Expert Rating of A, with a score of 79%.
+As of January 2025, the BMW i5 holds a New Car Expert Rating of A, with a score of 81%.
 This reflects its excellent media reviews and safety rating, as well as its zero tailpipe emissions.
-However, it’s dragged down slightly by the i5’s relatively high running costs – particularly for car insurance.
+Running costs are also good, although car insurance premiums are likely to be fairly expensive.

 i5 highlights